What has happened?

 To build a genuine, customer-owned alternative to the big banks for ALL Queenslanders.

-What specific benefits will the merger bring to Queenslanders members?
+What specific benefits has the merger brought to Queenslanders members?

 - Access to a larger branch network, including 33 branches and agencies stretching from Stanthorpe in the south to Weipa in the north and west to Mount Isa.